Paulinho19/Paulinho19/README.md

 - 👋 Hi, I’m Paulo
 - 👀 I’m interested in tecnhology
-- 🌱 I’m currently learning computer engieneer :)
+- 🌱 I’m currently learning computer engieneer
 - 💞️ I’m looking to collaborate on technological area
-- 📫 How to reach me: u can reach me on instagram: _.paulinho._slv
+- 📫 How to reach me: email --> paulohsantosrocha@gmail.com

 <!---
 Paulinho19/Paulinho19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.